 COVID-19 Payroll Information

-Employers with less than 500 employees are required to provide Paid Leave to current eligible employees.
+Employers with less than 500 employees are required to provide Paid Leave to current eligible employees for leave taken on or after April 1st, 2020.
 Employers with less than 50 employees can claim exemption from paying out the Extended Family Leave portion of the FFCRA for employees caring for children due to school or daycare closing if it would jeopardize the viability of the business as a going concern.

 Additionally, Employers are required to post notice of Employee Paid Leave Eligibility in the workplace.
 You can download the PDF of this notice right from our website here: FFCRA Poster

 Qualified Reasons for Leave